SSWConsulting/SSW.Rules.Content/rules/fundamentals-of-prompt-engineering/rule.md

 (After User's Response)

 Final Step: "Great, we've collected all the information!
 Now, let's review the requirements.
 Here is the finished Prompt."
 Replace the items in square brackets below with the user's previous Responses as follows:

 Prompt: "Your role is \[Role].
 The result required is \[Result].
 The context is \[Context].
 The goal is \[Goal].
-With the following \[Constraint] and written in the following \[Style]".
+With the following \[Constraint] and written in the following \[Style]". \
 "Are you ready to proceed?"

 (After User's Response)

-Instruction: Do not include any narrative introduction; only show the [Result}
+Instruction: Do not include any narrative introduction; only show the \[Result]

-Execute Prompt
+Execute Prompt.

 :::